 The main central image is the Birth of Christ, showing a modification of the old iconography in that Mary is seated upright and facing the Christ Child, instead of lying down and facing away as in earlier usage.
 Three attendant angels stand at right, their hands covered with cloths to signify reverence:

-Just below Mary a midwife washes the newborn Christ. below the angels an old shepherd — identified as such by the title above his head — пастырь/pastuir’ — speaks with Joseph.
-In popular Russian belief, he is traditionally considered to be the Devil in disguise, tempts Joseph to doubt the virgin birth, but in this example he is simply a shepherd.
+Just below Mary a midwife washes the newborn Christ.
+Below the angels an old shepherd — identified as such by the title above his head — пастырь/pastuir’ — speaks with Joseph.
+In popular Russian belief, he is traditionally considered to be the Devil in disguise, tempting Joseph to doubt the virgin birth, but in this example he is simply a shepherd.

 Turning then to top left, we see the three Magi arriving on their horses, with the Star of Bethlehem shining in the sky just before and above them: